mikenguyen13/data_analysis/_book/22-multivariate.md

 #> 4 0.09546233  FALSE
 #> 5 0.03980738  FALSE
 #> 6 0.10109590   TRUE
-# posterior shows that posterior of corn membershp is much higher than the prior
+# posterior shows that posterior of corn membership is much higher than the prior

 ## LOOCV
 # leave-one-out cross validation for linear discriminant analysis
-# cannot run the prdecit function using the object with CV = TRUE because it returns the wihtin sample predictions
+# cannot run the predict function using the object with CV = TRUE
+# because it returns the within sample predictions
 lda_cv <- lda(crop ~ y1 + y2 + y3 + y4,
               data = crops, CV = TRUE)
 # Contingency table